sk1project/sk1-wx/README.txt

 and can easily remove them from the system (it's important for application preview).

+Please note that application uses Python 2.x branch.
+So Python interpreter and python based dependencies should be from 2.x branch, but not 3.x

 For successful build either distutils or deb|rpm package you need installing some development packages.
 We describe dev-packages for Ubuntu|Debian, but for other distros they have similar names.
 So, you need:

 libcairo2-dev
 liblcms2-dev
+libpango1.0-dev
 python-dev
 python-cairo-dev